rec-framework/rec-core/README.md

 Rules is for analysis the data files.
 Currently there are only following
 rules:

-  - Unique Rule, to check if a group of data fields is unique
+  - Unique Rule, to check if a group of data cells is unique
   - Exist Rule, to check if a data field is included in another set

 Rules following the format: